 You see, Germany is an exceptionally diverse country and the nation’s dining scene reflects that diversity.
 From immigrant-owned restaurants serving the traditional food of their home countries to fusion restaurants where innovative chefs combine flavors from around the globe, Germany’s diverse food choices are ideal for vegetarian travelers.

-I had several excellent Asian-inspired vegetarian meals in Germany.
+I had lots of excellent Asian-inspired vegetarian food in Germany.
 In Berlin, I went to PHO Noodlebar, a new(ish) Vietnamese fusion restaurant with several different vegetarian and vegan options.
 I opted for their Pho Buddha, featuring tofu, vegetables, enoki mushrooms and fresh herbs.
+PHO Noodlebar is just a few blocks from one of the coolest hotels in Berlin –Casa Camper.
+In fact, this part of Berlin is packed with good vegetarian restaurants.

 Back in Berlin I also stopped at Momos, a restaurant that specializes in Asian-fusion dumplings.
 When I visited they offered six different vegetarian dumplings (four of which were fully vegan) and three dipping sauces.
 You could choose a small, medium or large platter of dumplings and have them cooked to order, steamed or fried.
 Momos is only a block away from PHO Noodlebar and several other cool restaurants, so I when I return to Berlin this summer I will be staying at Hotel 38, right around the corner.
 Why not stay in a hotel close to my favorite restaurants?